-Where an Employee in a shop has been designated responsible for making work assignments to other Employees the Employee shall be paid a premium of two dollars (\$2.00) per earned hour over regular rate.
+Where an Employee in a shop has been designated responsible for making assignments to other Employees the Employee shall be paid a premium of eight (8) percent per earned hour over regular rate.

-On a job where an Employee is assigned the responsibility for directing a crew and keeping records for same, the Employee shall be paid a premium of two dollars (\$2.00) per hour over the regular rate.
+On a job where an Employee is assigned the responsibility for directing a crew and keeping records for same, the Employee shall be paid a premium of eight (8) percent per hour over the regular rate.
 This shall not be construed to mean a single Technician working with a Trainee(s).

-QU.115 Trainee (AECB) Operator
+QU.115 Trainee (CEDO) Operator

-In no event shall a Trainee (AECB) Operator be permitted to perform radiography without supervision of either a Technician I or II at the work location.
+In no event shall a Trainee (CEDO) Operator be permitted to perform radiography without supervision of either a Technician I or II at the work location.

-Trainee (AECB) Operators shall be employed at a ratio of not more than one AECB Operator for each technician at each work site.
+Trainee (CEDO) Operators shall be employed at a ratio of not more than one CEDO Operator for each technician at each work site.

-When an AECB Operator is operating the exposure device without the direct visual supervision of a qualified technician, the rate of pay shall be that of a Level I.
+When a CEDO Operator is operating the exposure device without the direct visual supervision of a qualified technician, the rate of pay shall be that of a Level I.